-The Company believes that a strong, effective and embedded risk management framework is crucial to maintaining successful business operations and delivering sustainable, long-term profitability.
-The Company achieves this through a strong risk culture articulated by effective Enterprise Risk Management ("ERM") senior leadership and embodied by management at all levels through its governance structure and risk management processes.
+The Company believes that a strong, effective and embedded risk management framework is important for maintaining business operations and delivering sustainable, long-term profitability within its risk appetite.
+The Company achieves this through a risk culture articulated by Enterprise Risk Management ("ERM") senior leadership and embodied by management at all levels through the Company's governance structure and risk management processes.

-AIG Life operates an ERM Framework.
-The framework outlines the various risk management elements and each section has associated risk management processes to support it, including:
+AIG Life operates a Risk Management Framework.
+The framework outlines the risk management elements and associated risk management processes, including:

-- The regular risk identification, assessment, management and monitoring which is undertaken by each functional Head supported by the Risk Management team, this provides input to the quarterly key risk report for the BARC and ultimately Board. - Risk Policies; including Risk Appetite and limits and minimum standards. - Capital management including model governance, stress testing. - The annual Strategy and Business planning cycle which includes the forward looking assessments of risk and solvency capital requirements, stress and scenario testing and reverse stress testing with the production of the Own Risk Solvency Assessment Report. - Data management, IT and Information security. - The regular monitoring of the control environment with risk and control assessments, and the monitoring of key risk indicators.
+- The regular risk identification, assessment, management and monitoring which is undertaken by each functional Head supported by the Risk Management team, this provides input to the quarterly key risk report for the BARC and ultimately Board; - Risk Policies; including Risk Appetite and limits and minimum standards; - Capital and liquidity management, including model governance and stress testing; - The annual Strategy and Business planning cycle which includes the forward looking assessments of risk and solvency capital requirements, stress and scenario testing and reverse stress testing with the production of the Own Risk Solvency Assessment Report; - Data management, IT and Information security; and - Monitoring of the control environment and key risk indicators.

-The AIG Life enterprise risk management framework is underpinned by the AIG Life risk policy framework which in turn is aligned to the various AIG Group risk policies.
-A quarterly self-assessment and breach reporting process is in place to confirm adherence to the respective policies.
+The AIG Life enterprise risk management framework is underpinned by the AIG Life risk policy framework which in turn is aligned to the various AIG Group and Corebridge Financial risk policies.
+A regular self-assessment and breach reporting process is in place to confirm adherence to the respective policies.